dallie-test/SSDTools/README.md

 1. Separate `MultiGrid` from `Grid`
 1. Create `Scenario` object which contains both _Lden_ and _Lnight_ grids
 1. Add `imshow()` as alternative to `contourf()`
+1. Make `Traffic` compatible with `Schedule` from TAFTools
+1. Create standardized/preferred data types for each object
+1. Organise a git training for all future contributors
+1. Separate the verification cases from the unit tests

 ### Add `imshow()` as alternative to `contourf()`
 The package now uses vectors to ensure high quality of images, however, for some use cases it might be sufficient to use a pixel-perfect method such as `imshow()`.
 Supporting both types in heatmaps will result in the possibility to choose between runtime performance and precision.
 This means faster rendering times during development and high quality images for publication.